ctb/titus-blog/src/2015-modifying-our-dev-process.rst

 This is part of my long-term plan to involve more of the lab in software engineering.
-Most experimental labs have lab duties for grad students and postdocs; I'd like to try out the model where the grad students and postdocs have software engineering duties that are only tangentially related to their actual research.
+Most experimental labs have lab duties for grad students and postdocs; I'd like to try out the model where the grad students and postdocs have software engineering duties, independent of their research.

 **Deferring long-term plans and deprecating sprint/training efforts.**
 We will `defer our roadmap